Mintbase/Grants-Program/applications/WalliD verification SDK Grant Proposal.md

 ![dAPP use case mockup](https://drive.google.com/uc?id=1uIBR05V1uXzxzf-OTLpz0B9-CK98M_N-)

-WalliD is the aggregator toolkit of all ID protocols and networks, making it simple for WebApps to authenticate and verify users' digital IDs from multiple infrastrcutures through a single SDK connection.
+WalliD is the aggregator toolkit of all ID protocols and networks, making it simple for WebApps to authenticate and verify users' digital IDs from multiple infrastructures through a single SDK connection.
 With WalliD Verifier SDK, WebApps and dAPPs are able to customise different trust and access levels for their users, based on the amount or quality of the Digital IDs and other assets provided (eg. Citizen ID, Twitter account, NEAR wallet address or token held within) and ensure this proof-of-ownership  is based on wallet signatures.
 The SDK v1 is currently under development, after the architecture and main features have been detailed in a POC implemented within DocuSign during 2022.